Car Insurance Scams To Watch Out For

 Fake Injuries

 Whether in a staged or normal accident, the scammer will act as if they suffered a serious injury to get a larger payout to cover their medical expenses.
-But since they were not actually injured that seriously, if at all, they just pocket the insurance money they receive.
-They will not always act as if they are injured at the scene and will usually claim an injury that is difficult to notice, such as whiplash or other internal injuries.
+But since they were not actually injured that seriously, if at all, they pocket the insurance money they receive.
+They will usually claim an injury that is difficult to notice, such as whiplash or other internal injuries.

 Fake Damage

-Similar to the Fake Injury scam, the scammer will claim that their vehicle was damaged far worse than it actually was, so they can pocket the insurance payout.
-A common tactic for scammers who also stage an accident is to have already pre-damaged the vehicle before causing the collision, so it looks like it had that extra damage as a result.
+Like the Fake Injury scam, the scammer will claim that their vehicle was damaged far worse than it was so they can pocket the insurance payout.
+A common tactic for scammers who also stage an accident is to pre-damage the vehicle before causing the collision, so it looks like it had that extra damage as a result.
 However, some scammers will cause fake damage or claim additional damage after the fact instead.

 Fake Victim

 With the Fake Victim scam, someone will claim to have been involved in an accident when they were not.
 They will also tack on fake injuries to go with their claim.
-They might be working with another scammer who was in or staged an accident, or they might look out for other accidents to happen normally and then claim they were involved after the fact.
+They might be working with another scammer who was in an accident, or they might look out for other accidents and then claim they were involved after the fact.

 Useful Tip!